 You can read more about Lightdash preview environments here.

-If you're working with a version controlled project, make sure to merge your changes into production (e.g. main or master).
+If you’re working with a version controlled project, make sure to merge your changes into production.

 If you’re working with a local project that isn’t version controlled, you don’t need to worry about syncing your changes.

-Once you've merged your changes, you'll want to deploy them to production.
-To do this, just run these commands in your terminal from your dbt project:
+Once you’ve merged your changes, you’ll want to deploy them to production.
+To do this, run this command in your terminal from your dbt project:

 This will deploy the changes in your dbt project to the Lightdash project you set up on your CLI tool earlier.